UCF/ansible-role-httpd24-config/README.md

 Requirements
 ------------

-This role relies on lsb core for detection of OS versions.
-Use ucf.ansible_role_lsb_core role prior to this one.<br>
 This role only creates apache configuration files.
 Apache will need to be installed prior to running this role.
+You can use `ucf.ansible_role_httpd24_install` to install apache if needed.

 Role Variables
 --------------